Medical Services » Calcium Disorders in Adults

 Because the most severe cases of hypercalcemia are caused by hyperparathyroidism, surgery to remove the overactive parathyroid may be necessary.
 Typically, only one of the four parathyroid glands will need to be surgically removed.

-If untreated, more severe conditions can transpire.
-For example, if your bones continue to release calcium into your blood, you can develop the bone-thinning disease osteoporosis, which can lead to bone fractures, spinal column curvature and loss of height.
+If untreated, more severe conditions can devlop.
+For example, if your bones continue to release calcium into your blood, you can develop the bone-thinning disease osteoporosis, which can lead to bone fractures, spinal column curvature, and loss of height.
 Other conditions include kidney stones, renal failure, nervous system problems and heart arrhythmia.

 The doctors at Rocky Mountain Diabetes Center are endocrinology experts and highly trained to identify and effectively treat calcium disorders.